 Walter D. Buehler Scholarship

 Established by his wife, Carol, in 1986 in honor of his 60th birthday, this scholarship recognizes the founder of the Buehler, Buehler & Associates structural engineering firm.
 Mr. Buehler was the structural designer of Bainer Hall.
-The scholarship is restricted to upper division Civil Engineering students interest in a career in structural engineering in the Sacramento area.
+The scholarship is restricted to upper-division Civil Engineering students interested in a career in structural engineering in the Sacramento area.

 Richard C. and Joy Dorf Scholarship

 The Dorf Scholarship was established in 2005.
 It is in recognition of a student's potential for future achievement.
 It is restricted to students in the College of Engineering with demonstrated outstanding and exceptional personal leadership.

 Jane Elliott worked with students for many years in the College of Engineering